 Danger to humans: This snake rarely bites and is not dangerous to humans.

 Conservation status and threats: No known conservation threats.
 It is not commonly seen in the Bangkok area.

-Interesting facts: The Common Bridle Snake and its relatives are referred to as “bridle snakes” due to their narrow bodies and banded coloration, which makes them appear similar to the bridles (reins) used to control horses.
+Interesting facts: The Common Bridle Snake is referred to as a “bridle snaks” due to its narrow body and banded coloration, which makes it appear similar to the bridles (reins) used to control horses.